Match Your Learning Style

 How do I get into Graduate School?

 You can begin graduate coursework after you receive your bachelor’s degree, and sometimes even while you are finishing it up.
-Please visit us in the dean’s office of the College of Innovation and Design for graduate program assistance.
+Please visit the Graduate School for graduate program assistance.

 What does the Basic Skills policy have to do with me?